wellcaffeinated/PhysicsJS/contribute.md

 You can read more about extending PhysicsJS by visiting the [wiki and reading the documentation][wiki].

+I'm also looking for developers with any experience in building physics engines to help resolve some of the issues.

-Of course any contributions are welcome.
+Of course all contributions are welcome.
 You can submit pull requests and open bug reports on [github][github].